France lock Chalureau says he is 'not a racist'

 "What I want to say to you is that I confessed to my mistakes, that I paid my debts and I deny all claims about racist remarks," added Chalureau, 31.

-Capped six times by his country, he said the Les Blues coaching staff were aware of the incident.
+Capped six times by his country, he said the Les Bleus coaching staff were aware of the incident.

 "We discussed the matter with the French team staff," he added.
 "They knew from the start.
 It is an old case and known by a lot of people.